silvereh/cs290-adventure-game/README.md

 # cs290-adventure-game

 This game is a textual story where the player must find a treasure chest in an old and abandoned castle.
+This game was realized in collaboration with Jacob White and D Wood.
+You can also see the Github repository for this project at: https://github.com/silvereh/cs290-adventure-game

 Note: to run the game, you will need to install the library jsonpickle: https://pypi.python.org/pypi/jsonpickle